 That's enough about me.
 Let's go back to present-day life.

 Today's Monday, the day our family genealogy reports were due.
-Everyone, but Sammy had gone.
+Everyone, but Sammy had gone up to present.
 While they did their presentations, I sat at my desk, doodling a music note on some paper.
 Mr. Person, as I liked to call him (because I didn't give a shit about his name), told Sam it was his turn.
 "Okay, Mr. Witwicky, you're up."